Necturus

-Necturus is a genus of aquatic salamanders native to the eastern United States and Canada.
+Necturus is a genus of aquatic salamanders in the family Proteidae.
+Species of the genus are native to the eastern United States and Canada.
 They are commonly known as waterdogs and mudpuppies.
 The common mudpuppy (N. maculosus) is probably the best-known species – as an amphibian with gill slits, it is often dissected in comparative anatomy classes.
+The common mudpuppy has the largest distribution of any fully aquatic salamander in North America.

 Taxonomy

-The genus is under scrutiny by herpetologists.
+The genus Necturus is under scrutiny by herpetologists.
 The relationship between the species is still being studied.
-In 1991 Collins elevated N. maculosus louisianensis to full species status, usually considered a subspecies of the common mudpuppy (N. maculosus), but his interpretation was not largely followed.
-However, a 2018 study confirmed it as a distinct species, with Amphibian Species of the World following these results, although other authorities do not.
+In 1991, Collins recommended N. maculosus louisianensis be elevated to full species status as N. louisianensis.
+Originally described by Viosca as a species, it is usually considered a subspecies of the common mudpuppy (N. maculosus).
+However, the interpretation of Collins was not largely followed.
+A 2018 study identified two lineages (Great Lakes and Mississippi River), but did not draw conclusions about species vs. subspecies status ("Our limited samples are consistent with either interpretation." pg.
+360).
+Currently, the Society for the Study of Reptiles and Amphibians considers the Red River mudpuppy to be a subspecies of N. maculosus, but notes that "its taxonomic status requires further research."

 Species

-There are seven to eight species:
+There are seven or eight species:

+Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Necturus.

 Two known fossil species, N. krausei and an unnamed species, are respectively known from the Paleocene of Saskatchewan and from Florida during the Pleistocene.

 Description

 Necturus are paedomorphic: adults retain larval-like morphology with external gills, two pairs of gill slits, and no eyelids.
 They are moderately robust and have two pairs of short but well-developed limbs and a large, laterally compressed tail.
 Lungs are present but small.
 Typical adult size is 20–25 cm in total length, but Necturus maculosus is larger and may reach 40 cm.

+N. maculosus is brown to gray on its back with bluish black spots.
+There may be spots on its belly, but these spots range from heavily spotted to no spotting.
+There are dark red bushy gills.
+Four toes are present per hindlimb.

+Reproduction

+Females lay eggs under rocks and other large cover objects in late spring and early summer.
+Females guard nests at least until eggs hatch.
+Females forage while nest-guarding, but they may eat some of their eggs as a source of energy if other food sources are not readily available.
+Larvae are believed to stay under the rock as late as November.